stack72/octopress/source/_posts/2015-03-04-looking-for-a-new-role.markdown

 comments: true
 categories:
 ---

+EDIT: I am no longer looking for a new role.
+Thanks to all for the suggestions

 TL;DR: I am looking for a new role.
 I am an infrastructure developer who has a passion for metrics, monitoring and alerting.
 If you feel that you are interested in me coming to help your engineering team, then get in contact with me

 <a href="public@paulstack.co.uk">public@paulstack.co.uk</a>